wagnojunior/beamprofiler/docs/usage.rst

    .. figure:: images/example_histogram_1.png
       :scale: 40 %
-      :alt: Histogram plot for the pdd example.xls
+      :alt: Histogram plot for the pdd lab_beam.xls

-      Histogram plot for the pdd example.xls
+      Histogram plot for the pdd lab_beam.xls

    We see that a single Gaussian distribution is not sufficient to fit the data at hand, which results in an unreliable laser beam characterization.
 Therefore, go back to line 10, change it so that two Gaussian distributions are used instead, and run the code again.